harness/developer-hub/release-notes/delegate.md

    - The delegate Stackdriver logger didn't work if the delegate token was base64-encoded format.
    - When the `DELEGATE_TYPE` was `KUBERNETES` and the delegate wasn't deployed in Kubernetes, the delegate failed to start.
 (PL-42452)

-- Azure Key Vault's heartbeat check now creates a validation secret with a 30-minute expiration, addressing the issue of no expiration being set previously, which resulted in multiple secrets.
+- Azure Key Vault's heartbeat check now creates a validation secret with a 30-minute expiration, addressing the issue of no expiration being set previously, which resulted in multiple secret versions without an expiry.
 (PL-42509, ZD-53700)

 - User groups could be created via SCIM using identifiers with invalid characters.
 (PL-42535, ZD-53830)